gravitational/teleport/docs/README.md

 Having done that, you will be presented with a Web UI where you will see your machine and will be able to log into it using web-based terminal.

+#### Login

 Lets login using the command line too:

 ```bash
 tsh --proxy=localhost localhost
 ```

 You're in!
-Notice that `tsh` client always needs the `--proxy` flag because all client connections in Teleport have to go via proxy, sometimes called an "SSH bastion".
+Notice that `tsh` client always needs `--proxy` flag because all client connections in Teleport have to go via a proxy sometimes called an "SSH bastion".

+#### Adding Nodes to Cluster

 Lets add another node to your cluster.
 Lets assume the other node can be reached by hostname `luna`.